 Data from the CESM1(CAM5) Large Ensemble project are publicly available to any scientist who is interested.
 Monthly, daily, and 6-hourly outputs have been saved as single variable timeseries.
+The 6-hourly data are only available during three periods: 1990-2005, 2026-2035, 2071-2080.
 All data are available from the Earth System Grid (http://www.earthsystemgrid.org).
 For Yellowstone users, a subset of the data is available on glade: /glade/p/cesmLE/CESM-CAM5-BGC-LE.
 All output variables are available on the HPSS: /CCSM/csm/CESM-CAM5-BGC-LE.
-A list of the output variables saved is available here (linked to http://www2.cesm.ucar.edu/models/experiments/LENS/data-sets)
+A list of the output variables saved is available: http://www2.cesm.ucar.edu/models/experiments/LENS/data-sets

 If you are interested in analyzing the CESM1(CAM5) Large Ensemble, we kindly ask that you provide a short description of your proposed research focus and your contact information.
 Please send this information to Adam Phillips (asphilli at ucar.edu) so that other users can see what projects are underway.
-A list of projects can be found here (linked to http://www2.cesm.ucar.edu/models/experiments/LENS/projects).
+A list of projects can be found here: http://www2.cesm.ucar.edu/models/experiments/LENS/projects.